afterbug/afterbug-laravel/README.md

 composer require afterbug/afterbug-laravel "~1.0"
 ```

-Add `afterbug/afterbug` to your composer.json
+or Add `afterbug/afterbug-laravel` to your composer.json

 ```
 "afterbug/afterbug-laravel": "~1.0"